pypa/packaging.python.org/source/flow.rst

 .. _whey: https://pypi.org/project/whey/

 ..
 TODO: Use hatchling and setuptools, ala the packaging tutorial?
+Usually a build tool provides both a "build frontend" (something you can invoke, such as a command) and a "build backend" (something a program can call, as specified by :pep:`517`).

+For example, both :ref:`pip` and :ref:`build` know how to invoke your build tool from the information in ``[build-system]`` table.

 For example, here is a table for using ``setuptools`` (see the `Setuptools documentation`_)::